hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		* The user could even specify a cell addresses as arguments to the function.
-In which case the program will convert the cell address to the value in the specified cell and inturn call the pythong function.
+In which case the program will convert the cell address to the value in the specified cell and inturn call the python function.

 * Written in python, with source available on github, so that anyone can understand, modify and or bugfix as required, to meet their needs ;)

 * insertion and deletion of rows or cols, auto adjust cell addresses refered in expressions, where possible.
+At same time it also respects $-prefixed fixed celladdress parts notation.

 	* If refered cell is deleted, then it tags the corresponding cell address reference in the expression.
 However if user continues to insert or delete other rows/cols, then it will continue to adjust such tagged cell addresses, if possible.
 Do keep this in mind.

-	* Currently doesnt support

-		* $-prefixed fixed celladdress notation.

-		* adjusting of cell addresses in expressions, when pasting into other cells.
+	* It doesnt adjust cell addresses in expressions, when pasting between cells.

 * supports a readonly view mode, if required.